raasakh/BitcoinAddressGenerator/README.md

-# BitcoinAddressGenerator
+# BitcoinKeyGenerator
-A PHP library for secure Bitcoin wallet and address generation
+A PHP library for generating various Bitcoin address formats along with their private and public keys